LLaRA: Supercharging Robot Learning Data for Vision-Language Policy: Conclusion

 \section{Conclusion}

-We present \modelname, a framework that turns an instruction-tuned vision language model (VLM) into a robot policy using curated instruction tuning datasets.
-We first construct a conversation-style instruction dataset using robot trajectory data.
-A VLM instruction tuned on this data confirms the viability of our framework to tackle robot manipulation tasks.
-We also construct auxiliary datasets using the same robot trajectory data through self-supervision.
+We present \modelname, a framework that turns a pretrained vision language model (VLM) into a robot policy using curated instruction tuning datasets.
+Firstly, we create a conversation-style instruction-tuning data using existing behavior cloning data and align the robot action to image pixel coordinates.
+Instruction tuning the VLM on such data confirms the effectiveness of our framework, particularly when the training data is limited.
+Then we construct auxiliary datasets using the same robot trajectory data through self-supervision, without any additional action labels.
 Experiments across several synthetic environments and robot manipulation tasks in the real world validate the effectiveness of our proposed \modelname framework.
+We believe the new observations on the VLM to Vision-Language-Action Model (VLA) representation transfer we share with this paper are valuable not only to the robot learning community but also to the computer vision community.